-- 4. Participants may submit allegations that a Participant engaged in Prohibited Conduct (a "Report"). - 5.
-Reports should be submitted to: - a. the President of the CSC; or - b. the person designated by the President of the CSC to oversee the administration of the Code of Conduct:
+Participants may submit allegations that a Participant engaged in Prohibited Conduct (a "Report").

+- 5. Reports should be submitted to:

+- a. the CSC President; or

+- b. the person designated by the CSC President to oversee the administration of the Code of Conduct;